ABOUT

 MAGGIE’S METHOD

-Maggie prefers not to label herself or her methods using the current terminology, because it can often be misleading and misunderstood.
+Maggie prefers not to label herself or her methods using the current terminology, (positive reinforcement, balanced, etc.) because it can often be misleading and misunderstood.
 Describing her methods will give you a full understanding of what you can expect.

 Maggie employs the concept of LIMA: Least Intrusive Minimally Aversive to her training and always discusses her methods openly and honestly and seeks approval from the dog’s owner.
 She highly respects the dog and the family and will make every effort to agree upon anything used or done to the dog.
 Maggie focuses on educating the owner about normal dog behavior, setting realistic goals, and creating a calm dog that is easy to manage and enjoy.